-Ankle sprains are a common injury in many sports and activities.
-Sprains commonly occur when the ankle rolls outwards, overstretching the ligaments on the outside of the foot.
-Less commonly, sprains occur when the ankle rolls inwards.
+The lateral ankle complex is comprised of three ligaments, any of which can be injured during a sprain.
+Sprains in these tissues commonly occur when the ankle rolls outwards, overstretching the ligaments on the outside of the foot.
+The medial ankle complex has 1 large sheath of tissue and less commonly sprains can occur here, this happens when the ankle rolls inwards.

 An ankle sprain may occur when:

-- exercising on an uneven surface
+- Exercising on an uneven surface;

-- stopping or pivoting suddenly What do I feel?
+What do I feel?

 What can I do?

-- Rest – stop exercising, avoid excessive walking
+- Rest – stop exercising, avoid excessive walking;

-- ICE (Ice, Compression and Elevation) the ankle
+- ICE (Ice, Compression and Elevation) the ankle;

-- See a physiotherapist for rehabilitation and exercises
+- See a physiotherapist for rehabilitation and exercises.

 It normally takes four to six weeks for an ankle injury to heal, depending on severity.
-It is important that you get assessed correctly by a physiotherapist so that you can begin a rehabilitation program that is appropriate for you and the injury.
+It is important that you get assessed correctly by a physiotherapist so that you can begin a rehabilitation programme that is appropriate for you and the injury.